530

 7

-Paschal Baylón was a Spanish Roman Catholic lay professed religious of the Order of Friars Minor.
-He served as a shepherd alongside his father in his childhood and adolescence, but desired to enter...
+Paschal Baylón was a Spanish Catholic religious brother in the Order of Friars Minor.

 7